This fail-proof recipe for Instant Pot Brown Rice results in perfectly cooked, fluffy, nutty brown rice every single time!

 - Instant Pot: This recipe will work using any model of electric pressure cooker you own, including 3-quart, 6-quart, and 8-quart models.

-- Fine-Mesh Strainer: One crucial step to making perfect Instant Pot rice, is to rinse the rice.
-You will need a fine-mesh strainer to to do this.
+- Fine-Mesh Strainer: One crucial step to making perfect brown rice, is to rinse the rice really well under running water.
+It is best to use a fine-mesh strainer to do this.

-How To Cook Brown Rice in the Instant Pot
+How To Make Brown Rice in the Instant Pot

 - Measure out the dried rice and place it into a fine mesh colander.

 - Rinse the rice under running water for a minute or two and then gently shake off any excess liquid.

 - Add the rinsed rice to the inner pot and pour the liquid of your choice over the rice.
 Season with salt if desired.